Sai Baba of Shirdi. He was a figure regarded - and worshipped - as a saint by some Hindus and Muslims. Born ~1835, died 15 October 1918. "Sai

 this chain of descent, and claims originality of concept - the school was

 supposedly revealed directly to him by God in a vision.
-(He needn't bother
+(He needn't have bothered

 trying to emphasise the originality of the idea, as the concept was raised